 This allows you to target leg muscles that you can't hit on traditional treadmills, and to ramp up your cardio burn as if you are actually running up and down hills outdoors.

-There's solid commercial-grade cushioning to ease impact on the joints, a new sled push option to change up your routine a bit, wireless heart rate monitoring with a free Bluetooth wireless chest strap, and a music system with digitally amplified 3" speakers.
+There's solid commercial-grade cushioning to ease impact on the joints, a new sled push option to change up your routine a bit, wireless heart rate monitoring, and a music system with digitally amplified 3" speakers.

 The NordicTrack Commercial X32i treadmill is just jam packed with features and capabilities, and there's nothing missing here.
 It is also backed by a very solid warranty.